ChristianKaltenecker/Distance-Based_Data/README.md

 #### Scripts

 To execute the scripts, [python3](https://www.python.org/download/releases/3.0/) and [R](https://www.r-project.org/) are required.
-These can be installed on Debian using `apt` as follows:
+These is installed on Debian using `apt` as follows:
 ```
 sudo apt install -y python3 python3-numpy python3-scipy r-recommend
 ```
-For the installation of the dependencies for R, we provide an installation file, which can be invoked as follows:
+For the installation of the dependencies for R, we provide an installation file, which is be invoked as follows:
 ```
 Rscript InstallPackages.R
 ```